dy/piezo/docs/r&d.md

     - makes parens affect vars visibility, eg `((a);(a=0))` loses variable
     - makes code logic sensitive to presence of parens, ie parens are not transparent anymore (same defect as state vars defining fn scope)
   2. all variables are declared per fn body scope
-    + in-sync with state variables
+    + in-sync with static variables
     + in JS that's common practice how it's done - one declaration block, rest is just reuse of vars
     - cannot shadow globals, so the code is still sensitive to presence of global variables, some global names can affect logic